Chapter 3.45

 All board members and regular full-time employees shall be eligible to participate in the district’s medical plan, beginning the first of the month following 30 days of employment with the district.

 Changes in coverage of dependents (such as adding a dependent(s) due to birth or adoption of a child, adding a spouse, or deleting a dependent due to divorce or death) must be reported to the district within 30 days of the changing event.
-If not reported within 30 days, the change may be subject to waiting until the open enrollment period for the next calendar year.
+If not reported within 30 days, the change can be made at the open enrollment period for the next calendar year.

 Active employees hired prior to December 19, 2012, who have opted out of the district’s plan will receive a monthly rebate.
+Employee must show proof of other group coverage in order to waive district coverage.
 The rebate will be paid as an addition to the employee’s paycheck, in accordance with the district’s normal pay schedule, and will be recorded as taxable (non-PERS) income.
 The amount of the rebate will be determined on an annual basis in accordance with medical premiums.
 Opting in (i.e., joining the district’s medical plan) may only be done during the annual open enrollment period for the next calendar year.
 An exception to this is losing outside coverage due to a life-changing event, in which case the employee has 30 days to opt in or must wait for open enrollment.

 3.45.095 Health reimbursement arrangement.